 Who to contact.

 If you are concerned about your child please initially speak to your child’s class teacher.
-Further to this please contact our SENDCo, Mrs Emma Baker, by emailing email@example.com.
+Further to this please contact our SENDCo, Mrs Melissa Garraway, by emailing firstname.lastname@example.org.

 If you would like to give us feedback, including compliments and complaints about our SEND provision please contact us through the school office: email@example.com.
 We aim to respond to any complaints within 7 working days.